varun2507027108-oss/Telegram-News-Bot/README.md

 ## 🤖 Try It Out!

 You can test the live bot directly on Telegram:
+TELEGRAM HAS BEEN CURRENTLY BANNED BY OUR GREAT GOV🥰
 👉 **[@Khabri01bot](https://t.me/Khabri01bot)**

 *Note: Send `/news` to the bot to select a category and trigger the digest.*